riccardoEspositoXhpo/computerScienceNotes/python_wiki.md

 Just like we can use functions to abstract ideas, below we show a powerful method to build complex programs by manipulating data.
 When we implement a complex function, we can call auxilliary functions to perform our calculations and we do not need to know how these are implemented.

-In the same way, we can deal with complex data types (not the classes that are pre-defined in python) without knowing exactly how these are implemented.
+In the same way, we can deal with complex data types without knowing exactly how these are implemented.

 This creates some barriers in our code, where we are programming at different levels.
 This is extremely helpful when maintaining and updating code.